 Cedillo has now passed all of the files over to the law firm that was overseeing the closure of the clinic, and the data has now been secured.
 Cedillo said that she had not viewed the files apart from a small number that she looked at when she was trying to determine what the paperwork was.
 The warehouse owner has received a financial reward from the law firm for ensuring that the data was not divulged.

-Under federal HIPAA regulations, when Protected Health Information (PHI) is no longer required it must be permanently destroyed or rendered unreadable.
+Under federal HIPAA compliance regulations, when Protected Health Information (PHI) is no longer required it must be permanently destroyed or rendered unreadable.
 The Security Rule also demands that physical, administrative and technical safeguards are used to protect PHI.
 There appears to be some violations of HIPAA Rules involved in this Texas HIPAA breach and the OCR and Texas Attorney General may choose to investigate the matter and attempt to hold the person responsible financially accountable for their actions.

 However, there may be an explanation for the stored files.
 Individual states can implement their own data security laws, provided that they do not decrease the level of protection that is demanded by federal data security laws.
 In Texas, PHI cannot be destroyed as soon as it is not deemed not to be required any longer.
 Certain medical records must be kept for a period of 7 years after the last treatment was given to a patient.